Wasala/organizer/README.md

 ```

 This brings in the FastAPI server, Uvicorn, and supporting packages alongside the agent
 dependencies so the UI and automation tools are ready to run.
+After installation you can
+start the app with the `foldermate` command (or `py -m foldermate.cli`) and the default
+interface will be available at `http://127.0.0.1:8000/`.

 ## Configuration